zeit-io/zeit-user-docs/docs/mitarbeiter/zeiterfassung.en.md

 So that both bookings have the same start and stop times.

 If you select a project in the modal dialog for time recording that has several active members, another input field appears for the participants.
 Here you can then select the participants for whom you want to record the time.
+The autocomplete suggests the usernames of the active members.
 You can also add multiple participants here.
 Here's an example, where Max Mustermann was added.

 ![Add participant](../img/context-employee/participants-01-en.png)